LeonieVm/lmfa/README.md

 ### Usage

 After successful installation, you can perform LMFA by means of the three-step estimation.
 The package consists of three main functions that are shown below.
-For details about the function arguments, see the function documentations, which can be opened with ?functionname.
+For details about the function arguments, see the function documentations, which can be opened with `?functionname`.

 1. The step 1 function estimates the state-specific factor analysis models by means of an expectation maximization algorithm (with or without model selection):
 ```javascript